mParticle/docs/src/pages/integrations/amazon-kinesis-firehose/audience/index.md

 ## User Identity Mapping

+By default, Amazon Kinesis Firehose will forward the list of Device and User identities defined below for a given user.
+However, you can individually set which of these are excluded in the Connection Settings dialog.

 When forwarding audience data to Amazon Kinesis, mParticle will send the following identifiers:

 ### Device IDs